mmaxin/hide-and-seek-game/rules.md

 ### Start the Countdown: 10 minutes

-> **Hiders leave Home Base, and have a 10 minute Countdown to choose their hiding spot within the Map boundaries.**
+> **Hiders have a 10 minute Countdown to choose their hiding spot anywhere within the Map boundaries.**

 - *It's a 9 minute walk from **Platia Arionos** to the furthest map boundary.
 No need to run, just walk with purpose!*